TandoorRecipes/recipes/docs/features/authentication.md

 <!-- prettier-ignore -->
 !!! note
-    Users who authenticate without an invite link will be created but will not have access to any space unless `SOCIAL_DEFAULT_ACCESS=1` is also set.
+    Anyone who can authenticate with your social provider can create an account.
+They will not have access to any space unless you send them an invite link or set `SOCIAL_DEFAULT_ACCESS=1`.
+    To truly restrict who can create accounts, configure access controls at your identity provider (e.g., limit which users or groups can access the Tandoor application in Authentik/Keycloak).

 ### Session Management